add Fish-uk to your favourites Bookmark Fish-uk.com

 Unhooking a fish.

-If the fish is lip hooked you may be able to remove it using your fingers.
-If the fish is hooked inside its mouth and you can see the hook use a disgorger (a thin plastic or metal rod with a slot in the end).
-Hold the line tight and put the slot of the disgorger over the line and slide it along the line until you reach the hook.
-Push the hook in the opposite direction to the way it went in until it is free and then carefully remove it.
-If the fish is deeply hooked and cant be removed it is better to cut the line as close to the hook as possible.
+If the fish is deeply hooked and the hook cant be removed safely it is better to cut the line as close to the hook as possible.
 The hook will dislodge itself or will eventually rust away.
-If its a Perch and its deep hooked, these fish can bleed VERY easily, have a careful go with a disgorger and if it wont come free, cut the line as close to the hook as possible.
-Using barbless hooks make removal a lot easier!
+If its a Perch and its deep hooked these fish can bleed very easily, have a careful go with a disgorger and if it wont come free cut the line as close to the hook as possible.
+Using barbless hooks make removal a lot easier.

 Returning fish to the water

-NEVER throw a fish back into the water.
-Always get down close to the water to release a fish and let the fish swim away.
-If it is a large fish, especially Barbel, it may have tired itself out while you were catching it.
+If you catch a large fish, especially Barbel, it may have tired itself out while you were trying to land it.
 In this case hold the fish in the water facing the current until it is ready to swim away.
 Moving the fish backwards and forwards sometime aids its recovery.

-Guide to Coarse Fishing for Beginners | page 2 | page 3 | page 4
+page 1 | page 2 | page 3 | page 4

 Some Useful Info.